Last updated on July 24th, 2022

 Both belong to the char clan but even the most perceptive angler may not be able to tell them apart.
 For a long time, it was the belief that both these fish belong to the same Arctic Char (or Arctic Charr) species.

 While even scientists have been at odds for years as to whether the Arctic Char and Dolly Varden are of the same species; science has determined that they are indeed different species.
 But this has not stopped the arguments regarding their differences and similarities and whether or not they belong to different species.

 The Dolly Varden and Arctic Char both inhabit Canada and the United States with some overlapping in range and habitat.
-Dolly Varden can be found along the Southeastern Alaskan coast, in the Gulf of Alaska, all along Alaska’s West coast and into the Canadian Arctic via the McKenzie River.
+Dolly Varden can be found along the Southeastern Alaskan coast, in the Gulf of Alaska, all along Alaska’s West Coast and into the Canadian Arctic via the McKenzie River.

 On the other hand, no other freshwater fish is found farther north than the Arctic Char.
-Its distribution ranges from Alaska and Canada to many countries with a coast on the Arctic Ocean, including Russia and Greenland, and into Sweden and Norway, and even as far as northern U.K.
+Its distribution ranges from Alaska and Canada to many countries with a coast on the Arctic Ocean, including Russia and Greenland, into Sweden and Norway, and even as far as the northern U.K.

-They have a lot in common and are beautiful fish to look at, but don’t be deceived as they have a reputation for being among the hardest fighting game fish.
+They have a lot in common and are beautiful fish to look at, but don’t be deceived as they have a reputation for being among the hardest-fighting game fish.
 Having said that, hopefully, this post serves as a kind of guide for spotting the differences between the two closely-related coldwater species.

 But let’s first, briefly, look at why they are so often mistaken for each other.
 To begin with, they are both identified by their prominent bright flanks with pink/hot red spots.
 On top, they share similar-looking green/ blue coloration and cream-colored spots.
 Both the arctic char and Dolly Varden are anadromous in that they spawn in freshwater and go out to sea as adults.